airborne-commando/OPSEC-OSINT-Tools/README.md

    - **Rate Limits**: Tools like Google-FU may trigger blocks—use proxies/VPNs.
    - **Legality**: Avoid scraping private data (e.g., Facebook profiles) without consent.

+6. **Biometric Analysis**: You can supplement your biometric analytics with these tools by extracting the results from:
+ - faceonlive.com
+ -  lenso.ai
+ -   or pimeyes(10 searches) after a search,

+After that open image in new tab and save or drag it into facecheck.id and compare.

 ---

 ### **Toolchain Recommendations**